openmv/openmv-projects/donkey-car/README.md

 **Sub-Total $15.00**

 Moving on, for better performance I recommend that you purchase LiPo batteries, adapters, and a LiPo charger.
-The NiMh battery that comes with the Magnet Car will quickly run out of power while you're tunning your self-driving car making it hard to test and race.
+The NiMh battery that comes with the Magnet Car will quickly run out of power making it hard for you to test for hours before a raceon the same day.

 Part Description | Part Link | Part Count | Part Cost
 ---------------- | --------- | ---------- | ---------